AGCPartners/NeoReplicator/README.md

   GRANT REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'neorep'@'localhost'
   ```

-## NeoRep Class
+## NeoReplicator Class

-The `NeoRep` constructor accepts one argument: an object containg MySQL connection details in the same format as used by `node-mysql`.
+The `NeoReplicator` constructor accepts one argument: an object containg MySQL connection details in the same format as used by `node-mysql`.

 Each instance includes the following methods: